ARM-software/libGPUInfo/README.md

 The most likely error is the case where a connection can be established with the Arm kernel driver, but the product code is unknown.
-In this case the call to `libgpuinfo::instance::create()` will succeed but return a partially populated result.
+In this case the call to `libarmgpuinfo::instance::create()` will succeed but return a partially populated result.
 It will include any information that can be determined programmatically, but will report the GPU name and architecture as "Unknown", and the per-core shader core performance metrics as zero.